Police searching for violent attacker who left man to die in Cambridge park

 A baseball bat was recovered from a bush near the scene, according to Ryan.
 It has been submitted for forensic testing.

+Detectives could be seen scouring the park for additional evidence on Friday morning.

 Authorities have not determined if the attack was random or targeted.
-Robbery is not believed to be a motive.
+Robbery is not believed to have been a motive.

 State troopers assigned to Ryan’s Office, along with Cambridge police, are investigating Wilson’s death as a homicide.